 Every June for the past 25 years, Dr. Art Chadwick, now with co-director Dr. Jared Wood, from Southwestern Adventist University, has led a team to Northeastern Wyoming to excavate dinosaur bones in one of the richest fossil beds in the world.

-In June of 2018 and 2019, the NPUC joined their efforts by leading a team of teachers and students to assist in part of their month long excursion.
+For the last three years, the NPUC has joined their efforts by leading a team of teachers and students to assist in part of their month long excursion.